camilocarrion/Project-1-Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting internet access to the network.
-- _TODO: What aspect of security do load balancers protect?
+-What aspect of security do load balancers protect?
 What is the advantage of a jump box?
        Redundancy, the load balancer ensures that one work station/server is not over

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file activiy and system logs .
-- _TODO: What does Filebeat watch for?
+-What does Filebeat watch for?
 Filebeat collects log data from specific locations on potentially vulnerable machines.
-- _TODO: What does Metricbeat record?
+-What does Metricbeat record?
 Metricbeat focuses on machine stats and relays them to the ELK server.

 The configuration details of each machine may be found below.